andreatulimiero/dotfiles/README.md

               - [Branch B] → Host B Tweaks
 ```

-The idea is that the common configuration are in the `main` branch and machine
+The idea is that the common configuration are in the `main` branch and
-specific configurations are added on top of it in specific branches.
+machine-specific configurations are added on top of it.

-Then, to version the configuration for a specific machine, all it takes is switching
+Versioning the configuration for a specific machine is then a matter of `git
-to the dedicated branch with `git checkout <hostname>`.
+checkout <hostname>`.

 #### Making Changes
+Depending on the type of changes (machine-agnostic or machine-dependent), you
+follow one of the following approaches.
 ##### Machine Independent
-To make changes that apply to all machines:
-1. Check out to the `main` branch (which is machine-independent)
+1. Checkout the `main` branch (which is machine-agnostic)
 1. Make changes and create a new commit
-1. Run the `./rebase_all.sh` script to rebase all machine-dependent branches on
+1. Run the `./rebase_all.sh` script to rebase all machine-specific branches on
    top of the latest `main` commit.
 1. Push the changes with `git push --all --force` (you need to `--force` since
-   machine-dependent branches were rebased -- IIUC)
+   machine-specific branches were rebased -- IIUC)

 N.B.: Squashing changes in the `main` branch will make the `./rebase_all.sh`
-script fail since the base commit of the machine-dependent branches is going to
+script fail since the base commit of the machine-specific branches is going to
 be different.

 ##### Mahine Specific
-In this case, simply check out the machine-specific branch, make changes and
-create a new commit.
-Squashing commits is not an issue in this case.
+1. Checkout the machine-specific branch
+1. Make changes and create a new commit
+1. Push the changes with `git push <machine-specific-branch>`

 ### Installing Dotfiles
 Dotfiles are installed on a machine using the `stow` command.